kcha/kcha.github.io/_posts/2015-11-27-building-website-with-jekyll.md

 }
 {% endhighlight %}

 For fun, I also included some icon links using [Font Awesome](https://fortawesome.github.io/Font-Awesome/) in the footer.
 I created a new HTML snippet called `icons.html` and saved it inside the `_includes` sub-directory.
-The HTML and configuration formats were borrowed from Beautiful Jekyll.
+This [blog post](https://blog.r3bl.me/en/simple-social-media-links-jekyll/) provides a nice explanation on how to integrate social media links using Jekyll.
+Beautiful Jekyll also uses a similar approach.
 Here, I'm only showing icons for Home and GitHub, but I had also included others like e-mail and RSS in the real file.

 {% highlight html %}